Events

 Note

-An app can also get privileges through permissions granted by a role-based access control system such as Microsoft Entra RBAC.
+As an alternative to Microsoft Graph application permissions, an app can also be assigned permissions through a role-based access control system such as Microsoft Entra RBAC.

 For more information about permissions and consent, see Introduction to permissions and consent.